Detailed Answer

 When someone dies, their estate covers funeral costs and probate expenses.
 Under North Carolina law, these items qualify as preferred claims.
 The personal representative pays them from estate funds before most other bills.
 You generally do not have to tap your personal joint account to settle these costs.

 North Carolina statutes direct how to handle preferred claims.
 G.S.
-28A-13-1 requires the estate to pay administration costs and funeral charges first.
+28A-19-6 sets the order of payment for claims, including costs and expenses of administration and funeral expenses.
 G.S.
-28A-13-2 sets caps on funeral and cemetery expenses.
+28A-19-8 sets caps on funeral and gravestone expenses.
 If the estate lacks enough cash, the personal representative may advance money—often from their own funds—and later receive reimbursement from the estate.

 Statutory Caps on Funeral and Cemetery Expenses